My Facebook Account Was Hacked and Deleted – What Should I Do?

 - Once Facebook’s main page opens, click on your profile photo (on the mobile app).

 - If you’re on a computer, enter the last password you used.
 If the hacker hasn’t changed it, Facebook will allow you to cancel deletion of your account.

 - If you’re using the app, type in the last password you’ve used.
 If it checks out, Facebook will show you the Confirm Your Identity message.
 Tap Get Started.
 You will then see the message about when your account was slated for deletion.

 - Tap the Cancel Deletion option on browser or Yes, Continue to Facebook button on mobile app.

 Both Email and Password Were Changed

-If the hacker was thorough and they’ve changed both the email and password, you can try recovering your account with your phone number.
+If the hacker was thorough and changed both the email and password, you can attempt to recover your account with your phone number.
 Here’s how that works on a computer.